JCSDA/crtm/README.md

 A user is only likely to be interested in creating a "build" or use a previously created build (see releases/* on the github.com repository).

 A typical "build release" of CRTM (what you would normally find in a tarball and see in libraries) is what's contained under the `src/Build` directory.
 But after a clean clone of the develepment repository, none of the links to source code have been created yet under `src/Build`.
+To get there, follow the next steps.

 Configuration
 -------------